s4k1b/Front-End-Developer-s-Guide/js_browser.md

   </script>
   ```

 - The call to `document.write(html)` - writes the `html` into page _right here right now_.
 The `html` string can be dynamically generated, so it's kind of flexible.
 We can use JavaScript to create a full-fledged webpage and write it. **The call to `document.write` only works while the page is loading.**.
 If we call it afterwards, the existing document content is erased.
-For istance:
+For instance:

   ```html
   <p>After one second the contents of this page will be replaced...</p>